Timeseries

 last_value()

-Last value of this univariate series.
+Last value of the univariate series.

 last_values()

-Last values of this potentially multivariate series.
+Last values of the potentially multivariate series.

 longest_contiguous_slice([max_gap_size, mode])